2. Progestin-only birth control pills (“mini-pills”)

 Dienogest 3 mg.

-A new three-phase drug.
-As close as possible to the natural hormonal background of a woman.
+New three-phase drug.
+Best suits the natural hormonal background of a woman.

 drospirenone 3 mg.